There are many things I love about making my own homemade mild yellow curry powder mix.

 Which suits me just fine.

-Secondly, I love that I get to control the heat of my curry powder.
+Secondly, I love that I get to control the heat of my yellow curry powder.

 I’ve never been a big fan of heat, and I think my tolerance for bite may have even gone down over the years.

-So these, days, even mild curry powder mixtures can sometimes be too spicy for my tastebuds.
+So these, days, even mild curry mixtures can sometimes be too spicy for my taste buds.

 Not too much, not too little – my homemade mild curry powder recipe is just right.

-Thirdly, I love how quick and easy my homemade mild curry powder is to make.
+Thirdly, I love how simple and easy my homemade mild curry powder recipe is to make.

-Just throw together a bunch of powders and voila – instant curry powder (in more ways than one).
+Just throw together a bunch of dry curry spices and voila – instant curry powder (in more ways than one).

 In fact, this whole recipe came about one day because I ran out of curry powder in the middle of cooking something, and had to get creative to find a substitute for my usual curry powder blend.

-So there’s no unusual ingredients in this mixture – just the kind of spices that most households tend to have in their pantry – cumin, coriander, turmeric, ginger, cayenne and mustard.
+So there’s no unusual ingredients in this DIY curry mixture – just the kind of spices and seasonings that most households tend to have in their pantry – cumin, coriander, turmeric, ginger, cayenne and mustard.

-Seriously, the longest part of making this recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!
+Seriously, the longest part of making this curry powder recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!

-And lastly, but most definitely not least, is that my homemade mild curry powder tastes great.
+And lastly, but most definitely not least, is that my homemade mild curry powder tastes fantastic.

 It goes really well in all kinds of dishes, and tastes especially good in my raw veggie burgers.

-And of course it goes equally well in stews, casseroles, dips and more, or anything that requires a great Indian-style curry taste.
+And of course my curry seasoning goes equally well in stews, casseroles, dips and more, or anything that requires a great Indian-style curry taste.

-It really is an amazingly versatile and fabulously delicious recipe.
+It really is an amazingly versatile and fabulously delicious substitute for curry powder.